 - oral-anal sex / ‘rimming’ (licking, kissing partner’s anus)

-Condoms (male and female) are the only form of contraception that also protect against STIs.
+Condoms (male/external and female/internal) are the only form of contraception that also protect against STIs.

 - manual sex / mutual masturbation / ‘hand job’ (touching/fingering your partner’s penis, vulva or anus)